Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/DatabasesWithPHP.md

 database already exists.
 So the next step is to connect to it.

 There are a number of different ways supported by PHP for creating and working with connections to MySQL (and other) databases.
-In dfferent tutorials, books, code snippets etc., you may come across several of these.
+In different tutorials, books, code snippets etc., you may come across several of these.
 Some of them are relatively outmoded and have been replaced with better methods.
 Some are extremely insecure, in the sense that they